IntersectMBO/Open-Source-Office/security-policy-documents/v1.0/SECURITY.md

 ## Introduction

-The Cardano open source project (xxx) is committed to ensuring the security of its software and the privacy of its users.
+{PROJECT-NAME} is committed to ensuring the security of its software and the privacy of its users.
 We value the contributions of the security community in helping us identify and address vulnerabilities in our code.
 This Security Vulnerability Disclosure